Aetherinox/obsidian-gistr/README.md

 - Link access to view Github Gist or Opengist snippets on website (opens in browser)
 - Display single gist from groups with multiple files
 - Enable / Disable text wrapping and horizontal scrollbar
+- Auto-refresh any edits to your settings in reading mode
+- Creating & sharing gists between your Obsidian vault and Github **(coming soon)**

 <br />